Matt Kalil

-Matthew Francis Kalil (born July 6, 1989) is a former American football offensive tackle.
-He played college football at USC and was drafted by the Minnesota Vikings fourth overall in the 2012 NFL Draft.
+Matthew Francis Kalil (born July 6, 1989) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Minnesota Vikings fourth overall in the 2012 NFL draft.
 He was also a member of the Carolina Panthers and Houston Texans.

-High school career
+Early life

 Kalil attended Servite High School in Anaheim, California, where he played for the Servite Friars high school football team.
 He made the 2005 Cal-Hi Sports All-State Sophomore first-team.

 As a junior in 2006, he made Cal-Hi Sports All-State first-team, Cal-Hi Sports All-State Underclass first-team, All-CIF Pac-5 Division first-team, Los Angeles Times All-Star and All-Trinity League Co-Lineman of the Year.

 His 2007 senior season honors included Parade All-American, Super Prep All-American, Prep Star All-American, EA Sports All-American first-team, USA Today All-USA second-team, Scout.com All-American second-team, and ESPN 150, as a senior offensive and defensive lineman at Servite High in Anaheim.
 Kalil also participated in track & field at Servite, where he had top-throws of 13.55 meters (44 feet, 4 inches) in the shot put and 39.80 meters (130 feet, 5 inches) in the discus.

 Considered a five-star recruit by Rivals.com, Kalil was listed as the No. 3 offensive tackle in the class of 2008.
 He played in the 2008 U.S. Army All-American Bowl on a West squad that featured fellow USC offensive lineman Tyron Smith.